brown-cs132-s13/labs/sql/README.md

 Again, the server doesn't say much in response to an `INSERT INTO`.

 `SELECT` is a little trickier, but a good metaphor might be "find me rows."
-It takes three components: a what (which columns, or `*` for all of them), a table, and a corollary clause called `WHERE`.
+It takes three components: a what (a comma seperated list of columns, or `*` for all of them), a table, and a corollary clause called `WHERE`.
 It's clearer when it's written out:

 ```
-SELECT lastname FROM people WHERE age=20
+SELECT lastname, firstname FROM people WHERE age=20
 ```

-The database would return the last names of all the people in the table who have an age of 20.
-We could fetch the whole row instead, since we probably want to know their first name too:
+The database would return the last and first names of all the people in the table who have an age of 20.
+We could fetch the whole row instead:

 ```
 SELECT * FROM people WHERE age=20